 Irritable Bowel Syndrome: Is Medication The Answer?

-Irritable Bowel Syndrome (IBS) is a commonly diagnosed condition that is classified as a combination of symptoms including constipation, diarrhea, alternating constipation and diarrhea, cramps, gas and bloating.
+Irritable Bowel Syndrome (IBS) is a commonly diagnosed condition classified as a combination of symptoms, including constipation, diarrhea, alternating constipation and diarrhea, cramps, gas and bloating.
 Often issues resolve after a bowel movement.

-This array of symptoms (which do not necessarily need to be in conjunction with each other), to me, present as an undiagnosed food sensitivity.
-Especially because IBS is not a degenerative condition – as we see it in people of all ages, and it is primarily diagnosed earlier in life.
+This array of symptoms (which do not necessarily need to be in conjunction with each other) presents as undiagnosed food sensitivity, especially because IBS is not a degenerative condition – as we see it in people of all ages- primarily diagnosed earlier in life.

-What makes this ailment unique is that it is manifested in patients much younger than typical conditions.
+This ailment is unique because it manifests in patients much younger than in typical conditions.

 So what happens when Irritable Bowel Syndrome is suspected?

-Well, first off, one would present with the symptoms listed above and the Doctor would ask a series of questions.
-These usually relate to symptoms, some issues related to the person’s regular diet can vary considerably depending on the physician.
+First, one would present with the symptoms listed above, and the Doctor would ask a series of questions.
+These usually relate to symptoms, and some issues related to the person’s regular diet can vary considerably depending on the physician.

 What comes next?